 |10 year government bond yield||1.6%|

-Stocks are down this morning on overnight weakness in equity markets.
-Bonds and MBS are down small.
+Stocks are flattish this morning as earnings season begins.
+Bonds and MBS are flat.

 We should have a quiet week data-wise, with existing home sales and new home sales the only really important data.
 We won’t have any Fed speakers since we have a meeting next week.

 According to the CDC, at least half of all adults have received at least one COVID-19 shot.
 Despite this good news, it looks like overseas countries are battling with a resurgence of cases.